Clovil/fang/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Written For
 image: /img/home-jumbotron.jpg
-heading: Great coffee with a conscience
+heading: Writing from the heart to envoy the message to everyone
-subheading: Support sustainable farming while enjoying a cup
+subheading: Enjoy reading while sipping a cup of coffee
-description:
-  Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
-We take coffee production, roasting and brewing seriously and we’re glad to pass that knowledge to anyone.
+description: What is written for?
+It is a collection of writings based on the collected sources that I personally read or skim through (lol...) to be written to everyone out there.
+I do not proclaim that I am a professional or knowledgable about writing.
 ---